Team-AI-Projects/WCT-TF/README.md

    `python webcam.py --checkpoints models/relu5_1 models/relu4_1 models/relu3_1 models/relu2_1 models/relu1_1 --relu-targets relu5_1 relu4_1 relu3_1 relu2_1 relu1_1 --style-size 512 --alpha 0.8 --style-path /path/to/styleimgs --swap5 --ss-patch-size 3 --ss-stride 1 --ss-alpha .7`

+## About Masks

+Masks can be used like this:
+*You will need to provide an image to use as a mask*

+  `python styize.py --checkpoints models/relu5_1 models/relu4_1 models/relu3_1 models/relu2_1 models/relu1_1 --relu-targets relu5_1 relu4_1 relu3_1 relu2_1 relu1_1 --style-size 512 --style-path /path/to/styleimgs --content-path /path/to/contentimgs --mask path/to/content/mask`

 ## Notes